 There are two game modes only: Exhibition, It's the friendly which can be played by one or two players; and Super Cup, that is the World Cup, with 3 matches in the group stage and 4 Games in the knockout stage.
 In the options menu you can switch on or off fouls and impediments, individually.
 Strangely the default is off for both.
 It is also possible to connect a radar in the upper right corner where it is possible to see where are all the players on the field.
 The goalie by default is automatic, but can be passed to manual (kicks in with the camera behind the goal he is always manual).
 The sound can be adjusted in stereo or Mono.
 The game time by default is 5 minutes per time, but it can also be adjusted.

-Goal! brings the 24 World Cup selections 1990: England, Holland, Argentina, Italy, Germany, Brazil, Switzerland, Belgium, France, Colombia, Spain, Poland, U.S., Romania, Canada, Uruguay, Mexico, Venezuela, Denmark, Ireland, Scotland, Austria, Japan and Sweden.
+Goal! brings the 24 selections: England, Holland, Argentina, Italy, Germany, Brazil, Switzerland, Belgium, France, Colombia, Spain, Poland, U.S., Romania, Canada, Uruguay, Mexico, Venezuela, Denmark, Ireland, Scotland, Austria, Japan and Sweden.

 Before each game you can choose the placement of players: 4-3-3, 4-4-2, Sweeper (Libero), or 3-5-2.
 At the beginning of each game the judge throws the coin and whoever wins in the heads or tails You can choose the ball or one side of the field.
 No substitutions, no names of players.